The Language of the Night: Reception

-In the September–October 1989 edition of Games International (Issue #9), Paul Mason called this "a classic book that should be on every fantasy gamer's shelves."
+The Language of the Night has received positive reviews.
+Author Peter S. Beagle called the book "splendid."
+Writing for Games International in 1989, Paul Mason called this "a classic book that should be on every fantasy gamer's shelves."

 Patrick Curry, in the 2014 book A Companion to J. R. R. Tolkien, wrote that Le Guin's reflections in the essays "remain[ed] evergreen", handling contentious issues such as whether fantasy is escapist, the subtlety of the character portraits in The Lord of the Rings, and that work's handling of the nature of evil.